CanaryBukkitTeam/CanaryBukkit/readme.md

 The following teams of LexMinecraft have access to edit this repository: application-dev, mod-team and CanaryBukkit-devteam.

 ### Plugin support
-I cannot assure any and all plugins will work, especially if has CraftBukkit as a dependency.
+I cannot assure any and all plugins will work, especially if it has CraftBukkit as a dependency.